I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxbase/ni-ufxbase-ioctl-internal-usbfn-descriptor-update.md

 		  such as <b>STATUS_INVALID_PARAMETER</b> or <b>STATUS_INSUFFICIENT_RESOURCES</b>.</p>

 ## -remarks
-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
-The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

-<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="https://msdn.microsoft.com/library/windows/hardware/mt187965">UfxEndpointCreate</a>.
+<p>UFX sends this IOCTL to the command queue created for the endpoint by <a href="buses.ufxendpointcreate">UfxEndpointCreate</a>.
 The client driver is expected to update the configuration of the endpoint on the controller with the parameters contained in the endpoint descriptor.</p>

 ## -requirements
 <table>